Training the Hand Workshop: Required, Recommended, and Optional Tools

 -

 Wax.
-A small piece of paraffin wax to wax your plane (a tea candle is recommended).
+A small piece of paraffin wax to wax your plane (a tea candle or Rob Cosman's Plane Magic wax is recommended).

 Optional Tools